SatyaPujith/CarsorAI-Updated/README.md

 ## 🌟 Overview

-Carsor AI represents the **future of automotive service management**, combining cutting-edge artificial intelligence with intuitive user experience to revolutionize how vehicle owners and service providers interact.
+Carsor AI represents the **future of automotive service management**, combining cutting-edge artificial intelligence with intuitive user experience to revolutionize how vehicle owners interact with automotive technology while providing analytics companies with comprehensive data insights.
 Built with enterprise-grade architecture and powered by Google's Gemini AI, our platform delivers unprecedented accuracy in vehicle diagnostics and predictive maintenance.

 ### 🎯 Mission Statement

-*"To democratize automotive expertise through AI, making professional vehicle diagnostics accessible to everyone while empowering service providers with data-driven insights for superior customer service."*
+*"To democratize automotive expertise through AI, making professional vehicle diagnostics accessible to everyone while empowering analytics companies with comprehensive data insights for market intelligence and research."*

 ---